zijzhao1996/scene-segmentation-S2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Welcome to use Scene-Seg (S2)!
-This is a PyTorch implementation of semantic scene segmentation models on MIT SceneParse150 benchmark dataset (http://sceneparsing.csail.mit.edu/).
-This tool can be used for both image and video scence segmenation.
-This tool is also the main part of MIT 6.869 project, which is under active development.
+This is a PyTorch implementation of semantic scene segmentation models on the [MIT SceneParse150 benchmark dataset](http://sceneparsing.csail.mit.edu/).
+This tool can be used for both image and video scene segmentation.
+This tool is also the main part of the MIT 6.869 project, which is under active development.

 Currently, we provide three model options:
 - deeplabv3_resnet50
 - deeplabv3_mobilenet_v3_large
 - lraspp_mobilenet_v3_large

-Below is a segmentation video predicted by our deeplabv3_resnet50 model, which is a common situation used by self-driving car.
+Below is a segmentation video predicted by our deeplabv3_resnet50 model, a common situation used by self-driving cars.

 ![gif](./images/video_seg.gif "Video segmentation")

+We provide the following features:
+- A full ML pipeline of training and inference with PyTroch.
+- Image/video segmentation.
+- Finetune/Feature extraction of 3 models.
+- Dynamic scale of inputs across GPUs.
+- Start training from existing checkpoints.
+- Tensorboard with accuracy and loss monitoring.

 <p align="right">(<a href="#top">back to top</a>)</p>